Last Updated on 05/11/2023 by Glynn Willard

-First things to do with your new RV…
+What are the first things to do with your new RV before hitting the open road?

 After living in our travel trailer for close to two years and doing all our own maintenance, we developed a list for you to use to help prepare you for managing your new RV.

-We hope this guide helps you get acquainted with your new RV.
+We hope this guide helps you get acquainted with the specific needs of your new RV.

-This is an extensive list and it’s a great start to prepare you for maintaining your rig whether in the driveway or living on the road.
+This is an extensive list of the important things and it’s a great start to prepare you for maintaining your rig before hitting the great outdoors and national parks.

 Read The Manual

-I realize this is obvious and it might take awhile.
-Have it on the ready as you go through this list with your RV as a reference.
+I realize this is obvious and it might take a while.
+Have it by your side as you go through this list with your RV as a reference.

 Plug Your RV Into Shore Power.